drangara/MFIX-Exa/docs/source_docs/Introduction.rst

    the fluid-solid interface, which is represented used the embedded boundary, or cut-cell approach
 -  Parallelization via flat MPI, OpenMP, hybrid MPI/OpenMP, or MPI/MPI.
--  Porting of MFiX-Exa to GPUs is in progress.
+-  Porting of MFIX-Exa to GPUs is in progress.
 -  Parallel I/O using AMReX native I/O or HDF5.
 -  Plotfile format supported by AmrVis, VisIt, ParaView, and yt.

-MFiX-Exa is being developed at NETL and LBNL as part of the U.S. Department of Energy's `Exascale Computing Project (ECP) <https://www.exascaleproject.org/>`_ MFiX-Exa heavily leverages `AMReX`_ which is also supported by ECP as part of the AMReX Co-Design Center.
+MFIX-Exa is being developed at NETL and LBNL as part of the U.S. Department of Energy's `Exascale Computing Project (ECP) <https://www.exascaleproject.org/>`_ MFIX-Exa heavily leverages `AMReX`_ which is also supported by ECP as part of the AMReX Co-Design Center.

 .. _AMReX: https://amrex-codes.github.io/